With the climaxing threats, climate change is putting the future of the world in evident disasters. Should the owners of the future sit back?

 To this end, more collaborative efforts are crucial to tackling climate change by spreading its awareness among the populace and working closely with governments to ensure policy implementations.

-3. Partner with government.
+price of erythromycin in philippines 3.
+Partner with government.

 “The United Nations System recognizes the key role that youth play in tackling climate change and works closely with youth-led and youth-focussed organizations around the world through the United Nations Joint Framework Initiative on Children, Youth and Climate Change (Joint Framework Initiative),” says the U.N.